Sprained Toes and Turf Toe Treatment in Dallas

 - Pain should improve after a few days

-How Long Does It Take a Sprained Toe to Heal?
+How Long Does a Sprained Toe Take to Heal?

-In order to heal completely, you should allow your turf toe or toe sprain a few weeks to heal.
+To heal completely, you should allow your turf toe or toe sprain a few weeks to heal.
 More specifically, it could take anywhere from three weeks to six weeks.
-It’s important to note, however, that more severe injuries usually take longer to completely heal.
+It’s important to note, however, that more severe injuries usually take longer to heal completely.
 Tape your entire toe for at least four weeks, and speak with your healthcare provider about other options.

-Should I Go to the Doctor for a Sprained Toe?
+Should I Go to the Doctor for a Toe Sprain?

 How Long Does It Take for an MTP Joint to Heal?